I haven’t received any order confirmation or shipment confirmation emails. Did you receive my order? Was my order shipped?

 But I need my animals ASAP despite bad weather.
 What to do?

-In that case please contact us via the contact form so we can upgrade your shipping to next day delivery for an additional cost.
+In that case please contact us via the contact form so we can upgrade your shipping to next day delivery (USPS Express Mail/Priority Mail Express) for an additional cost.
+Even then we won’t ship unless your temps are above 28/20 (high/low) in the winter, or below 102 in the summer.

-Can the package sit in a hot mailbox or direct sun outside?
+Can the package sit in a hot mailbox/parcel locker or direct sun outside?
 How about rain and freezing weather?

 Absolutely not!
-Mailboxes get extremely hot and direct sunlight can heat up the shipping box too, which will kill the animals and plants.
+Mailboxes and parcel lockers get extremely hot and direct sunlight can heat up the shipping box to extreme levels too, which will kill the animals and plants.
 Similarly, the box should not be sitting outside in very cold weather.
 It’s in the best interest of the animals to bring the box in as soon possible.
 Ideally, someone should be at home to receive the package.
+Also, our live arrival guarantee does not apply if the package has been sitting in a hot mailbox or in front of your door for hours.